karuppiah7890/blog/content/posts/testcontainers-part-2-testcontainers-in-java-for-your-tests-with-junit-5.md

 Testcontainers comes built-in with a lot of default set of components which you can run easily.
 For example - PostgreSQL, Kafka, Nginx etc. Testcontainers calls this as "Modules".
-Let's start by using one such module.
+Let's start by using one such module

+## Using Built-in Modules from Testcontainers to run components

 Let's say I want to run a PostgreSQL while running my integration tests so that I can test my code which accesses PostgreSQL.
 How would I go about doing that?

 Since may not be using PostgreSQL, I don't want to get into the details of how I wrote code related to it.
 So I'll just give an overview and show how I test